 Madoff Trustee Litigation.
 On September 22, 2011, the Trustee for the liquidation of Bernard L. Madoff Investment Securities LLC (BLMIS), and the substantively consolidated estate of Bernard L. Madoff (the "Madoff Trustee") filed a complaint against Credicorp's subsidiary ASB (the "Madoff Complaint") in the U.S. Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court"), pending under adversary proceeding number 11-02730 (SMB).
-The Madoff Complaint seeks recovery of approximately US\$120 million (equivalent to S/.358.3 million).
+The Madoff Complaint seeks recovery of approximately US\$120 million (equivalent to \$5.358.3 million).
 This amount is alleged to be equal to amount of funds that ASB managed in Atlantic US Blue Chip Fund that were invested in Fairfield Sentry Fund Limited (hereafter "Fairfield Sentry") and redeemed, along with returns thereon between the end of 2004 and the beginning of 2005.
 The Madoff Complaint further alleges that Fairfield Sentry was a "feeder fund" that invested in BLMIS; that the Madoff Trustee filed an adversary proceeding against Fairfield Sentry, seeking to avoid and recover the initial transfers of monies from BLMIS to Fairfield Sentry; that on June 7 and 10, 2011, the Bankruptcy Court approved a settlement among the Madoff Trustee, Fairfield Sentry and others; and that the Madoff Trustee is entitled to recover the sums sought from ASB as "subsequent transfers" or "avoided transfers" from BLMIS to Fairfield Sentry that Fairfield Sentry in turn subsequently transferred to ASB.
 The Madoff Trustee has filed similar actions against numerous other alleged "subsequent transferees" that invested in Fairfield Sentry and its sister entities which, in turn, invested and redeemed funds from BLMIS.
 On August 28, 2014, the Madoff Trustee filed an omnibus motion (the "Omnibus Motion") for leave to replead certain complaints and for limited discovery against certain defendants, including ASB.
 On October 21, 2014, the Madoff Trustee filed a notice of adjournment of the Omnibus Motion, and the Omnibus Motion remains pending, adjourned sine die.
-On December 10, 2014, the Bankruptcy Court entered an order concerning certain further proceedings in the Madoff Trustee Litigation (the "Proceedings Order"), which order extends ASB's time to move, answer or otherwise respond to the Madoff Complaint to a date to be determined after the Bankruptcy Court makes certain rulings in connection with the Proceedings Order.
-Management believes that ASB has substantial defenses against the Madoff Trustee's claims alleged in the Madoff Complaint and intends to contest these claims vigorously.
+On December 10, 2014, the Bank